 CME Webinar Series

 CME has successfully made the pivot to offer positive virtual learning experiences through the University of Saskatchewan's webex platform.
-We are excited to annouce the NEW 2020-21 programming, which will include monthly webinars starting October 2020 through to March 2021.
+We are excited to announce the NEW 2020-21 programming, which will include weekly webinars starting October 2020 through to March 2021.
 Each month will have a different theme, hearing from experts in the field.